 Polish (Polish Pro)

-1. Click on the Windows Start menu and then on the cogwheel button to open Windows settings:
+1. Click on the Windows Start menu and then on the Settings Icon to open Windows settings: